 If you’re like us, you know of some of the foods that are dangerous to cats, like onions, raisins, garlic, grapes, and chocolate.
 But what about oils, like olive oil?
 Can it be given to your cats?
 How much should you give them?

-Let’s take a look at the answer to this question and go into a bit more depth.
+The answer is yes, in moderation, but let’s take a look at the answer to this question in a bit more depth.

 What’s the Verdict?